TD INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces That The Toronto Dominion Bank Investors With Substantial Losses Have Opportunity To Le...

-NEW YORK, Oct.
-27, 2024 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against The Toronto Dominion bank ("TD" or "the Company") (NYSE: TD ) and certain of its officers.
+(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Oct.
+30, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against The Toronto Dominion bank (“TD” or“the Company”) (NYSE: TD) and certain of its officers.

 Class Definition

-This lawsuit seeks to recover damages against Defendants for alleged violations of the federal securities laws on behalf of all persons and entities that purchased or otherwise acquired TD securities between February 29, 2024, and October 9, 2024, inclusive (the "Class Period").
-Such investors are encouraged to join this case by visiting the firm's site: bgandg/TD .
+This lawsuit seeks to recover damages against Defendants for alleged violations of the federal securities laws on behalf of all persons and entities that purchased or otherwise acquired TD securities between February 29, 2024, and October 9, 2024, inclusive (the“Class Period”).
+Such investors are encouraged to join this case by visiting the firm's site: bgandg.com/TD .

 Case Details